 • Alcohol consumption: How much you drink each week and how often could significantly raise your risk and increase the cost of premiums you will have to pay.
 Drinking two to four units once or twice a week with dinner will probably be considered less of a risk compared with someone who drinks over eight units per day, so it shouldn’t be difficult to work out whether or not you are a high risk with regards to alcohol intake.

 • Hobbies: Similar to risks at work, some of your hobbies and pastimes could have an element of danger to them.
 For example, if you like skiing or sky diving regularly, these are hobbies that are a higher risk and people who do them are generally harder to insure.
+Depending on the insurer, this might include rock climbing and other sports that are considered high risk for insurance purposes.
 Be aware that your hobbies could also increase the cost of your life insurance premiums.

 • Postcode: As mentioned earlier, statistical data is important to most insurers and some of the aspects of your application that you might think were completely insignificant might be relevant to the insurer.
 Your postcode is one of the most surprising aspects that could determine how much of a risk you are to insure.
 The insurer might look at illnesses and deaths for each postcode.
 Your postcode could have a higher risk than other postcodes, so this might affect the cost of your premiums.